Khadija-Bayoud/Library-Management-System/README.md

 Here, we have come to the end of the project Library Management system.
 It was a great opportunity for us to develop our skills in designing GUI and developing its backends using variety of tools that are provided by Qt Library.
 We tried our best to include all the necessary points that are required related to the given project.
 We do hope that our project will be interesting and may be even knowledgeable.
 For us  no single  project should be considered as a complete  project  forever because our mind is always thinking somthing new  and the requirement of users, should be change over the time .We always want something more than what we have.

+### Future Enhacements
+* Allow management of multiple admin accounts on the same database using advanced database table with foreign Keys.
+* Manage the number of issuance a member can make.
+* Mutli-services platform
+   * Allow members to access their accounts.
+   * Allow authors to access their accounts.
+* Combine editing books and editing members to provide more features.